RichardLitt/standard-readme/spec.md

   - Be a valid Markdown file.
   - Sections must appear in order given below.
 Optional sections may be omitted.
   - Sections must have the titles listed below, unless otherwise specified.
-  - Must be new lines between each section.
   - Must not contain broken links.
   - If there are code examples, they should be linted in the same way as the code is linted in the rest of the project.